hacs/integration/documentation/content/configuration/pat.md

 The token generated below will only have read-only access to public information.

+Why does HACS need this?
+The GitHub API lets HACS do 60 calls an hour without an access token, with a token HACS gets 5000 calls an hour.

 ## Step 1 - Open browser

 _You are probably looking at this in a browser, so we can probably check this off._